-Writer’s Tears Copper Pot is the entry level of the range that has propelled the Walsh family into the forefront of Irish whiskey production.
-Founded in 2005, Walsh Whiskey first launched The Irishmen in 2007 and then Writer’s Tears in 2009.
+Writers’ Tears Copper Pot is the entry level of the range that has propelled the Walsh family into the forefront of Irish whiskey production.
+Founded in 1999, Walsh Whiskey first launched The Irishman in 2007 and then Writers’ Tears in 2009.
 The great success of the two brands allowed the Walsh family to refine their project from 2013, starting a partnership with Illva Saronno to create Walsh Whiskey Distillery at Royal Oak.
 The partnership ended in 2019, leaving the renamed Royal Oak Distillery in the hands of the Italians, while Walsh Whiskey retained the Writers’ Tears and The Irishman brands.

-For obvious reasons of ageing, this Copper Pot does not yet belong to the production of the new distillery, and yet it carries high the flag of the family’s production values.
-It’s a 60/40% blend of a Single Malt from Bushmills and a Single Pot Still from Midleton, both triple distilled.
+This Copper Pot carries high the flag of the family’s production values.
+It’s a 60/40% blend of aged pot still and aged single malt, both triple distilled.

 For an Irish whiskey, the absence of Grain Whiskey in the blend is surprising, deserving the name premium whiskey.